Abelian motives and Shimura varieties in nonzero characteristic: Shimura varieties of abelian type

 \begin{plain} Let $(G,X)$ be a Shimura datum such that $w_{X}$ is rational.
 Let $K$ be a (small) compact open subgroup of $G(\mathbb{A}_{f})$, and let $(V,t)$ be an algebra such that $G=\mathcal{A}ut(V,t)$.\footnote{See \cite{milne2020b} .
 Here and elsewhere, the reader may prefer to take any vector space $V$ and family of tensors determining $G$.} Then $\Sh_{K}(G,X)$ is the solution of a moduli problem $\mathcal{H}_{K}$ on the category of smooth algebraic schemes over $\mathbb{C}$.
 More precisely, for such a scheme $S$, $\Sh_{K}(G,X)(S)$ classifies certain triples $(\mathbb{V},t,\eta)$, where $\mathbb{V}$ is a variation of Hodge structures on $S$, $t\colon\mathbb{V}\otimes\mathbb{V} \rightarrow\mathbb{V}$ is an algebra structure on $\mathbb{V}$, and $\eta$ is a $K$-level structure.
 If the largest $\mathbb{R}$-split torus in $Z(G)$ is already split over $\mathbb{Q}$, then $\Sh_{K}(G,X)$ is a fine moduli scheme.
 See \cite{milne1994b}, 3.10, 3.11. \end{plain}

-\begin{plain} The elements of $\mathcal{H}{}_{K}(\mathbb{C}{})$ (in \ref{g5}) are the Betti realizations of abelian motives if and only if $(G,X)$ is of abelian type (Theorem \ref{a1}).
-When this is the case, $\Sh_{K}(G,X)$ is a moduli scheme over $\mathbb{C}{}$ for abelian motives with additional structure, and a fine moduli scheme if $Z(G)$ satisfies the condition in \ref{g5}.
+\begin{plain} The elements of $\mathcal{H}{}_{K}(\mathbb{C}{})$ (in \ref{g5}) are the Betti realizations of abelian motives if and only if $(G,X)$ is of abelian type.\footnote{This can be proved by comparing Deligne's characterization of the Shimura varieties he considers with the characterization of the algebraic quotients of $G$ in Theorem \ref{a1}.} When this is the case, $\Sh_{K}(G,X)$ is a moduli scheme over $\mathbb{C}{}$ for abelian motives with additional structure, and a fine moduli scheme if $Z(G)$ satisfies the condition in \ref{g5}.
 See \cite{milne1994b}, 3.13. \end{plain}

 \begin{plain} Let $(G,X)$ be a Shimura datum of abelian type with rational weight.
 From (\ref{g6}), it is possible to read off a proof Langlands's conjugation conjecture, except with the Taniyama group in place of Langlands's group.
 See \cite{milne1990}, 4.2.
 To complete the proof, one needs to use that the two groups are equal (\ref{b13a}). \end{plain}